 College Student Innovation, Entrepreneurship Competition Finals Kick off in E. China

-NANCHANG, China, Oct.
-13, 2021 /PRNewswire/ -- The finals of the 7th China International College Students' "Internet+" Innovation and Entrepreneurship Competition kicked off on October 13th in Nanchang, capital of east China's Jiangxi Province.
-The event was organized by the Ministry of Education of the People's Republic of China and Jiangxi Provincial Government.
+NANCHANG, China, Oct.13, 2021 /PRNewswire/ -- The finals of the 7th China International College Students' "Internet+" Innovation and Entrepreneurship Competition kicked off on October 13th in Nanchang, capital of east China's Jiangxi Province.
+The event was organized by the Chinese Ministry of Education and Jiangxi Provincial Government.

 This event, both online and offline, with "Brave, Creative as I Can Be" as its theme, has attracted the participation of more than 9.56 million students of 4,347 colleges and universities from 121 countries and regions, with a total of 2.28 million projects involved.